College of Business

 Organization

-The College’s formal administrative units include three academic departments, the Business Advisory Council, the Accounting Advisory Council, the Coastal Bend Business Innovation Center and the South Texas Economic Development Center.
-The College sponsors student chapters of Collegiate Entrepreneurs Organization, Society for Human Resource Management, Management Information Systems Association, MBA Student Network, Marketing Club, Student Accounting Society, Student Finance Association, and Student Economics Association.
+The College’s formal administrative units include three academic departments, the Business Advisory Council, the Accounting Advisory Council, the Coastal Bend Business Innovation Center, and the South Texas Economic Development Center.
+The College sponsors student professional groups.

-Participating faculty in each of the academic departments (Accounting, Finance, and Business Law, Decision Sciences and Economics, and Management and Marketing) are the principal architects of the academic programs (majors, minors, and certificates) in their respective disciplines.
-Content of undergraduate and graduate programs is coordinated through the Curricula Management Committee.
+Participating faculty in each of the academic departments (Accounting, Finance, and Business Law, Decision Sciences and Economics, and Management and Marketing) are the principal architects of the academic programs (majors and minors) in their respective disciplines.
+Content of undergraduate and graduate programs is coordinated through the Curricula Management and Assessment Committee.

 Programs

-The College offers a Bachelor of Business Administration Degree with majors in Accounting; Business Economics; Finance; General Business; Management; Management Information Systems; and Marketing.
+The College offers a Bachelor of Business Administration Degree with majors in Accounting, Business Analytics and Information Systems, Business Economics, Finance, General Business, Management, and Marketing.
 A minor in Business Administration is available to nonbusiness majors desiring to supplement their degree with a business background.
-Other minors include: Accounting, Economics, Entrepreneurship, Finance, Human Resource Management, International Business, Management, Management Information Systems, and Marketing.
-The College of Business also offers an Entrepreneurship & Innovation Certificate and an International Business Certificate.
+Other minors include: Accounting, Business Analytics and Information Systems, Economics, Entrepreneurship, Finance, Human Resource Management, International Business, Management, and Marketing.
 (Please consult the Graduate Catalog for information concerning the Master of Business Administration and the Master of Accountancy.)

 Entry into Business Major